 Lockdown leads to surge in TV screen time and streaming

-As people across the UK followed official health advice to stay at home during April, they kept themselves informed and entertained by spending an average of six hours and 25 minutes each day watching TV and online video content – a total of almost 45 hours a week, and a rise of almost a third on last year.
+As people across the UK followed official health advice to stay home during April 2020, they kept themselves informed and entertained by spending six hours and 25 minutes each day on average – or nearly 45 hours a week – watching TV and online video content – a rise of almost a third (31%) on last year.

-The biggest factor behind this increase was people spending twice as much time watching subscription streaming services such as Netflix, Disney+ and Amazon Prime Video.
-The trend was even higher among 16- to 34-year-olds.
+The biggest factor behind this increase was people spending twice as much time watching subscription streaming services such as Netflix, Disney+ and Amazon Prime Video – one hour 11 minutes per day on average in April 2020.
+The trend was even more pronounced among 16-34s, who streamed for an average two hours each day.

 Average minutes of viewing per day across all devices during peak lockdown (April 2020):